Getting ready for the roadtrip of a lifetime in Gaspésie

 Shrimp must be divine in Matane?
 In fact, Matane shrimp are caught on the North Shore.

 And if I want to see whales?
-Take a dip in the hot tub at HI Sea Shack and keep a look out.
+Lay in a hammock at HI Sea Shack and keep a look out.
 Only in Gaspésie!

 Where to sleep on the way